microsoft/playwright/docs/src/test-projects-js.md

 ### Test filtering

-If `--grep/--grep-invert` [option](./test-cli.md#reference) is used, test file name filter is specified in [command line](./test-cli.md) or [test.only()](./api/class-test.md#test-only) is used, the will only apply to the tests from the deepest projects in the project dependency chain.
+If `--grep/--grep-invert` or `--shard` [option](./test-cli.md#reference) is used, test file name filter is specified in [command line](./test-cli.md) or [test.only()](./api/class-test.md#test-only) is used, it will only apply to the tests from the deepest projects in the project dependency chain.
 In other words, if a matching test belongs to a project that has project dependencies, Playwright will run all the tests from the project depdencies ignoring the filters.

 ## Custom project parameters